Ayanda-D/rabbitmq-watchdog/README.md

 ## Watchdogs

-All watchdog's are an implementation of the `rabbit_watchdog` behaviour, which requires four callback functions required for initialization, validation, executing action plans and carrying out any necessary cleanup procedures on termination.
+All watchdogs are an implementations of the `rabbit_watchdog` behaviour, which requires four callback functions required for initialization, validation, executing action plans and carrying out any necessary cleanup procedures on termination.
 Currently supported watchdogs are summarized in the following table:

 | WATCHDOG NAME  | DESCRIPTION  | INTERVAL (ms) |
 |---|---|---|